unrealwork/atsd-use-cases/tutorials/workshop/technical-writing.md

 * Include notes when needed but separate the note so as not to lead a reader to believe the note is critical to the process.
 * General notes that do not refer to a specific part of a process but are relevant nonetheless should be appended to the end of a document by the author.

-### Numbers

-* Backtick version numbers and HTTP status codes.
-* When describing amounts of memory, write literal numbers and separate the number from the unit.
-  * 8 GB, 128 MB, etc.
-* Write out numbers one through ten, unless they pertain to amounts of memory:
-  * There are three ways to perform this calculation
-* Write out ordinal numbers:
-  * First, second, third, etc.
-* For numbers greater than 1,000 use commas where appropriates.
-  * Do not use commas for machine output such as Unix epoch time: `1529074796`

 ## Computer Interfaces